acashmoney/stanley-chess/README.md

 Stanley Chess is a web application inspired by Stanley, a chimpanzee from the *Chessmaster* series of games who was the lowest rated computer opponent and played completely random moves.

 Stanley Chess brings this classic character into the modern world.
-For the initial iteration, users can play against friends in a 'pawn game', an minigame used by junior players in which the goal is to get a pawn to the end of the board.
+For the initial iteration, users can play against friends in a 'pawn game', a minigame used by junior players in which the goal is to get a pawn to the end of the board.
 Eventually, users will be able to play against Stanley in full games of chess!

 ![Screenshot](assets/Stanley-Chess-Screenshot.png)